Kernix13/beginner-git-commands/README.md

 git diff upstream/main
 ```

-> **MAJOR QUESTION**: Do you run those 4 commands EVERY time you work on the repo or just once in the beginning?

-**ANSWER**: #1 is necessary for the clone to fetch the files. #4 is optional.
+The 1st command is necessary for the clone to fetch the files, the 4th is optional.
 Use #2 & #3 with caution - read up on them.

-**Note**: `git fetch` is used to fetch all objects from the remote repo that don’t currently reside in the local working directory.
+**NOTE**: `git fetch upstream` is used to fetch all objects from the remote repo that don’t currently reside in the local working directory.
 You'll also often see`git fetch origin`.

 Finally:

-1. Check the branch you are on, switch to main/master if not on that branch,
+1. Check the branch you are on and switch to main/master if not on that branch,
-1. Create a new branch for your contributions and make your changes then
+1. Create a new branch for your contributions, make your changes then
-1. Check the status, add your changes and check status again, commit the changes, and then push the changes:
+1. Check the status, add your changes, check status again, commit the changes, and then push the changes:

 ```
 git branch